evhub/coconut/DOCS.md

 Coconut uses a `$` sign right after a function's name but before the open parenthesis used to call the function to denote partial application.
 It has the same precedence as subscription.

+Coconut's partial application also supports the use of a `?` to skip partially applying an argument, deferring filling in that argument until the partially-applied function is called.
+This is useful if you want to partially apply argument(s) that aren't first in the argument order.

 ##### Rationale

 Partial application, or currying, is a mainstay of functional programming, and for good reason: it allows the dynamic customization of functions to fit the needs of where they are being used.
 Partial application allows a new function to be created out of an old function with some of its arguments pre-specified.